• Home

 Inuk is a third-year Biochemistry student at the University of Ottawa with a strong passion for community health, research, and equity.
 As a second-generation Sri Lankan immigrant, he brings a personal connection to CPIP’s mission, inspired by the healthcare challenges faced in Sri Lanka.

-Through leadership roles in HOSA and coding educati
+Through leadership roles in HOSA and coding educat

 Inuk is a third-year Biochemistry student at the University of Ottawa with a strong passion for community health, research, and equity.
 As a second-generation Sri Lankan immigrant, he brings a personal connection to CPIP’s mission, inspired by the healthcare challenges faced in Sri Lanka.